eah13/task2-markup-webcode/README.md

 You need to do the following things in before you dig into the rest of the instructions.

 1. Accept the invitation to the INLS161 organization on GitHub (if you already haven't).
 Make sure you are logged into GitHub and follow this link: https://github.com/orgs/inls161/invitation
-2. Join the class Slack (if you already haven't).
-This will let you communicate with me if you run into some trouble in completing the assignments.
-It will also let you communicate with and help one another with the assignments.
-I'll hold virtual office hours through this from now on as well.
-Follow this link and use your UNC email address to sign up: https://inls161.slack.com/signup

 ## Instructions

 You will need to do the following for the assignment to be considered complete.
 The knowledge necessary for all of this is in the class session notes.

 1. Choose and fork a Jekyll theme for your website.
+I will provide a list of recommended themes.
 2. Edit the configuration and put your site online at http://YOUR-GITHUB-USERNAME.github.io.
 3. Edit and customize the style of your site.
 4. Create pages relevant to your purpose (e.g. - an "about" page, a "projects" page, an "interests and hobbies" page, etc.).
 5. Ensure that your site has sensible navigation (i.e. - Can I get to all of the pages you have created?
 Is this process intuitive?)
 6. Create your first blog post.
 This post should be about either something relevant to the purpose of your site, or about what you have learned about working with web content, markup, and computing so far in this class.
 7. Place images and links in your blog post.

+All of the above should be committed into logical chunks using the git skills we've learned.

 In addition to the above list, your site will be evaluated on overall style.
 I will be looking for a reasonably polished look.